Pernil

 Puerto Rico's Christmas roast — pork shoulder marinated overnight in garlic-oregano adobo, roasted slow-and-low until the skin shatters into cuerito (crackling) and the meat collapses into shreds.

-Pernil is the Puerto Rican Christmas centerpiece — every family's grandfather has his own marinade and his own cracklin technique.
-The dish came from Spanish-Catholic Christmas traditions of roasting a whole pig (lechón asado), but Puerto Rican home cooks adapted to ovens by using pork shoulder (cheaper, smaller, fattier than whole pig).
-The Catholic-Jewish-Indigenous-African layered seasoning (adobo) and the obsession with cracklin skin are uniquely Puerto Rican.
-Pernil is served alongside arroz con gandules and pasteles for the Nochebuena (Christmas Eve) meal.
+Pernil — from the Spanish pierna, "leg" — is the Puerto Rican Christmas centerpiece, and every family's grandfather has his own marinade and his own cracklin technique.
+Its roots lie in the Spanish-Catholic Christmas tradition of fire-roasting a whole pig (lechón), but Puerto Rican home cooks, lacking room for a whole hog in the oven, adapted it to a single cut — usually the pork shoulder, cheaper and fattier than the whole leg.
+What is uniquely Puerto Rican is the layered adobo seasoning — a meeting of Indigenous Taíno, Spanish and African influences, the criollo style — and the near-obsessive pursuit of crackling skin.
+Pernil is served alongside arroz con gandules (rice with pigeon peas) and pasteles for the Nochebuena (Christmas Eve) meal.

 Tear into the pernil with a fork — the meat collapses into garlicky strands; the oregano-cumin marinade has soaked deep into every fiber.
 Then crack a piece of cuerito skin: it shatters in the mouth, salty-pork-fat-toasted, more like a chip than a piece of meat.
 The contrast is the whole show.